Patient education: C-section (cesarean delivery) (Beyond the Basics)

 Breastfeeding can usually begin anytime after the birth.
 A pediatrician will examine the baby within the first 24 hours of the delivery.
 Most women are able to go home within three to four days after delivery.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)".)

 Staples are usually removed within three to seven days of delivery, while reabsorbable sutures, which are now recommended over staples, are absorbed by the body and do not need to be removed.

 The abdominal incision will heal over the next few weeks.
 During this time, there may be mild cramping, light bleeding or vaginal discharge, incisional pain, and numbness in the skin around the incision site.
 Most women will feel well by six weeks postpartum, but numbness around the incision and occasional aches and pains can last for several months.

 After going home, the woman should notify her healthcare provider if she develops a fever (temperature greater than 100.4º F [38º C]), if pain or bleeding worsens, or there are other concerns.

 Previously, obstetricians recommended that all women who had a cesarean delivery have the same for all future deliveries.
 However, this is no longer the case.
 Most women in the United States who have had one low transverse cesarean delivery choose to have a repeat cesarean delivery, although these women could try to have a vaginal delivery with the next pregnancy.
 Between 60 and 80 percent of women who try to deliver vaginally after a c-section are successful in delivering vaginally.
 However, women who have a vaginal birth after cesarean (VBAC) have a less than 1 percent chance that the uterus will rupture during delivery, which could affect the baby's health .
-(See "Patient information: Vaginal birth after cesarean delivery (VBAC) (Beyond the Basics)".)
+(See "Patient education: Vaginal birth after cesarean delivery (VBAC) (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION